SELF GUIDED AUDIO TOURS HAWAII

 falls during sunriseShutterstock Image

-If you’re visiting Lake Tahoe in the spring or early summer, you may want to hike up to Eagle Falls – a roaring waterfall that flows when the snow is melting off of the mountains above it.
-But if you’re visiting toward the end of the summer or in the fall, you may only see a trickle of water since all the snow has already melted.
-The Eagle Falls hike sure is nice, though, if hiking is your thing!
+If you’re visiting Lake Tahoe in the spring or early summer, you may want to hike up to Eagle Falls — a roaring waterfall that flows when the snow is melting off the mountains above it.

 27. Emerald Bay & the Hidden Castle – Vikingsholm (CA)

 Practically across the street from Eagle Falls is the parking lot for Vikingsholm Castle and Emerald Bay.
 You’ll be super lucky if you score parking here since it’s such a popular spot.
-But this is a must-see, even if you have to drive around a little and wait for a spot.

-This switchback trail down the mountain wends its way through gorgeous forests and granite ledges – full of pocket waterfalls and rugged cliffs along a well-worn, wide path with peek-a-boo views of the lake along the way.
+It’s a well-worn, wide path with peek-a-boo views of the lake along the way.
 This is the only means of reaching the shoreline of Emerald Bay without a boat.
 Part of the reason Emerald Bay is so pristine is that you’re not allowed to drive down there!

 28. Vikingsholm Castle at Emerald Bay (CA)

-Once you reach the Emerald Bay shoreline, you’ll come to the hidden Vikingsholm Castle.
-Between this emerald-green bay, the white-sand shoreline, that tiny island, and the castle itself, the photo ops are stupendous!
+Between the emerald-green bay, the white-sand shoreline, the tiny island in the middle of the bay, and the castle itself, the photo ops down here are stupendous!

-This is an experience you don’t want to miss out on.
-Tours of the castle run every half hour in season, and you don’t need a reservation.
-So if you want to see inside, just walk past Vikingsholm to the next building – a small museum/gift shop – to purchase a ticket.
+So if you want to see the interior of the castle, just walk past it to the next building — a small museum/gift shop — to purchase a ticket.

 29. D.L.
 Bliss State Park (CA)